SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 Step1: Footprint calling
 -----------------------------------------------

-First, we will use `HINT <http://www.regulatory-genomics.org/hint/>`_ to find genomic regions (footprints) with cell active TF binding sites.
+First, we will use `HINT <http://www.regulatory-genomics.org/hint/>`_ to find genomic regions (footprints) with cell specific TF binding sites.
 For this, HINT requires (1) a sorted bam file containing the aligned reads from the sequencing library (DNase-,ATAC- or histone ChIP-seq) (2) and a bed file including peaks detected in the same sequencing library provided in (1).
 These peak regions are used by HINT to reduce the search space and can be geneated by any  peak caller.

 Here, we will analyse ATAC-seq data from LSK cells (equivalent to MPP cells), B cells and T CD4 cells obtained from `Lara-Astiaso et al 2014 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60103>`_.
-We have perfromed low level analysis steps including read alignment and peaks calling in chromossome 1, which can be found in this folder ``/EpigenomicsTutorial-ISMB2017/session2/step1/input``.
+We have prepared low level analysis files including read alignment and peaks calling on chromossome 1, which can be found in this folder ``/EpigenomicsTutorial-ISMB2017/session2/step1/input``.
 Check here for an script describing how these were generated ``XXX - to do''.

 **1.** First, go to the EpigenomicsTutorial-ISMB2017 directory and generate an output folder for the result files:
 ::
     cd EpigenomicsTutorial-ISMB2017
-    mkdir session2/step2/output
+    mkdir session2/step1/output

-**2.** Execute the following commands to call footprints using ATAC-seq data:
+**2.** Execute the following commands to call footprints on B, LSK and CD4 cells:
 ::
-    rgt-hint --atac-footprints --organism=mm10 --output-location=session2/step2/output/ --output-prefix=B_ATAC_chr1_footprints session2/step1/input/B_ATAC_chr1.bam session2/step1/input/B_ATACPeaks_chr1.bed
+    rgt-hint --atac-footprints --organism=mm10 --output-location=session2/step1/output/ --output-prefix=B_ATAC_chr1_footprints session2/step1/input/B_ATAC_chr1.bam session2/step1/input/B_ATACPeaks_chr1.bed
+    rgt-hint --atac-footprints --organism=mm10 --output-location=session2/step1/output/ --output-prefix=LSK_ATAC_chr1_footprints session2/step1/input/LSK_ATAC_chr1.bam session2/step1/input/LSK_ATACPeaks_chr1.bed
+    rgt-hint --atac-footprints --organism=mm10 --output-location=session2/step1/output/ --output-prefix=CD4_ATAC_chr1_footprints session2/step1/input/CD4_ATAC_chr1.bam session2/step1/input/CD4_ATACPeaks_chr1.bed

-This will generate an output file XXX containing the genomic locations of the footprints.
-We also include some relevant statistics as the number of ATAC-seq reads (Tag Count) in the XXX collumn, as this is an indication of the TF activity.
+This will generate an output file  ``session2/step1/output/B_ATAC_chr1_footprints.bed`` containing the genomic locations of the footprints.
+HINT also produces a file with ending ".info", which has general statistics from the analysis as no. of footprints, total number of reads and so on.

-HINT is able to detected footprint in other chromatin experiments as DNAse-seq or ChIP-seq from histone modifications.
-For this, you need to specific the first flag, which indicates the models to be used (--histone-footprints, --atac-footprints or --dnase-footprints).

-**3.** You can use the following commands to find footprints in H3K27ac ChIP-seq in the same cells are above.
+We can use IGV to vizualise ATAC-seq signals and footprint predictions in particular loci.
+First, we can use a special HINT command to generate genomic profiles (bigWig files).
 ::
-    rgt-hint --histone-footprints --organism=mm10 --output-location=./ --output-prefix=B_H3K27Ac_chr1_footprints ../../../session2/step1/input/B_H3K27Ac_chr1.bam ../../../session2/step1/input/B_H3K27AcPeaks_chr1.bed
-    rgt-hint --histone-footprints --organism=mm10 --output-location=./ --output-prefix=CD4_H3K27Ac_chr1_footprints ../../../session2/step1/input/CD4_H3K27Ac_chr1.bam ../../../session2/step1/input/CD4_H3K27AcPeaks_chr1.bed
-    rgt-hint --histone-footprints --organism=mm10 --output-location=./ --output-prefix=LSK_H3K27Ac_chr1_footprints ../../../session2/step1/input/LSK_H3K27Ac_chr1.bam ../../../session2/step1/input/LSK_H3K27AcPeaks_chr1.bed

-If you are curious to see how these footprint looks like, open all bam, peak and footprint files for ATAC-seq and H3K27ac in your IGV (remember to set the genome version to mm10 beforehand) and search for the gene XXX.
-We observe that ATAC-seq footprints are small and mostly inside H3K27ac footprints.
-This reflex the higher resolution of ATAC-seq comparing to histone data in finding open chromatin regions.
-Moreover, H3K27ac footprints are within peaks of H3K27ac.
+   rgt-hint XXX

+This bigwig file contains number of ATAC-seq (or DNAse-seq) reads at each genomic position as estimated by HINT after signal normalization and cleveage bias correction.
+This is therefore more accurate than simply looking a coverage profiles of a bam file.
+Open all bw and bam files from ATAC-seq in your IGV.
+Remember to set the genome version to mm10 beforehand.
+You can also enrich the data by opening bam files of histone modifications as H327ac of the same cells.
+Go to the gene Ilr1 and zoom in on its promoter.
+We observe that this gene only has signals in LSK cells.
+Moreover, ATAC-seq reads only covers a small part of the H327ac, which is acessible for binding.
+(XXX - choose relevant gene and include a screenshot here).

-**4.** Indeed, the major question when doing footprint analysis is to find motifs overllaping with footprints.
+**3.** A import question when doing footprint analysis is to evaluate which Tf motifs overllap with footprints and evaluate the ATAC-seq profiles around these motifs.
 RGT suite also offers a tool for finding motif matches.
-For example, we analyse here motifs from factors PU.1, ELK4 and XXX, which were found in Lara-Astiaso et al. 2014 to be associated to MPP, T CD4 and B cells.
+For example, we analyse here motifs from factors SPI1 and ELK4, which were discussed in Lara-Astiaso et al. 2014 to be associated respectivelly associated to LSK and B cells.

-Execute the following commands to do motif matching:
+Execute the following commands to do motif matching inside footprints:
 ::
-    rgt-motifanalysis --matching --organism=mm10 --output-location=./ --use-only-motifs=../../../session2/step1/input/motifs.txt ../../../session2/step1/result/B_ATAC_footprints.bed
+    rgt-motifanalysis --matching --organism=mm10 --output-location=session2/step1/output/ --use-only-motifs=session2/step1/input/motifs.txt session2/step1/result/B_ATAC_footprints.bed
-    rgt-motifanalysis --matching --organism=mm10 --output-location=./ --use-only-motifs=../../../session2/step1/input/motifs.txt ../../../session2/step1/result/CD4_ATAC_footprints.bed
+    rgt-motifanalysis --matching --organism=mm10 --output-location=session2/step1/output/ --use-only-motifs=session2/step1/input/motifs.txt session2/step1/result/CD4_ATAC_footprints.bed
-    rgt-motifanalysis --matching --organism=mm10 --output-location=./ --use-only-motifs=../../../session2/step1/input/motifs.txt ../../../session2/step1/result/Lsk_ATAC_footprints.bed
+    rgt-motifanalysis --matching --organism=mm10 --output-location=session2/step1/output/ --use-only-motifs=session2/step1/input/motifs.txt session2/step1/result/Lsk_ATAC_footprints.bed

-The above commands will generate three BED files containing the matched motif instances overllaping with distinct footprint regions.
-Note that rgt-motifanalysis can be used for searching motifs genome-wide or using all motifs for typical databases (see XXX).
+The file ``session2/step1/motifs.txt``  contains a list of `JASPAR <http://jaspar.genereg.net/>`_ motif ids to be used in the analysis.
+Ignoring this option will search for all JASPAR motifs.
+The above commands will generate three BED files (i.e. LSK_ATAC_footprints_mpbs.bed) containing the matched motif instances overllaping with distinct footprint regions.
+The 4th collumn contains the motif name and the 5th collumn the bitscore (higher values indicates best match).
+You can open MPBS.bed files in IGV and you will observe that there is one SFP1 binding site overllaping on the promoter of Ilr1.

-**5.** Finally, we use HINT to generate average ATAC-seq profiles around binding sites of particular motifs.
-Thee allow us to inspect the cut profiles and the underlying sequence conservation.
-Moreover, by comparing the cut profiles from two ATAC-seq libraries (LKS vs B cells), it is possible to inspect the chromatin and TF activity status.
+**4.** Finally, we use HINT to generate average ATAC-seq profiles around binding sites of particular TF.
+These analysis allow us to inspect the cut profiles and the underlying sequence conservation.
+Moreover, by comparing the cut profiles from two ATAC-seq libraries (i.s.
+LSK vs B cells), it is possible to inspect the chromatin and TF activity status.
 For this, execute the following commmands:
 ::
-    mkdir B_CD4
-    cat ./B_ATAC_footprints_mpbs.bed ./CD4_ATAC_footprints_mpbs.bed | sort -k1,1 -k2,2n | uniq > ./B_CD4/mpbs.bed
-    rgt-hint --diff-footprints --organism=mm10 --mpbs-file=./B_CD4/mpbs.bed --reads-file1=../../../session2/step1/input/B.bam --reads-file2=../../../session2/step1/input/CD4.bam --output-location=./B_CD4 --output-prefix=B_CD4

-    mkdir LSK_B
+    mkdir session2/step1/output/LSK_B
-    cat ./LSK_ATAC_footprints_mpbs.bed ./B_ATAC_footprints_mpbs.bed | sort -k1,1 -k2,2n | uniq > ./LSK_B/mpbs.bed
-    rgt-hint --diff-footprints --organism=mm10 --mpbs-file=./LSK_B/mpbs.bed --reads-file1=../../../session2/step1/input/LSK.bam --reads-file2=../../../session2/step1/input/B.bam --output-location=./LSK_B --output-prefix=LSK_B
+    rgt-hint --diff-footprints --organism=mm10 --mpbs-file=session2/step1/output/B_ATAC_footprints_mpbs.bed --reads-file1=session2/step1/input/B_ATAC.bam --reads-file2=session2/step1/input/LSK_ATAC.bam --output-location=session2/step1/output/LSK_B --output-prefix=LSK_B

-    mkdir LSK_CD4
+    mkdir session2/step1/output/LSK_CD4
-    cat ./LSK_ATAC_footprints_mpbs.bed ./CD4_ATAC_footprints_mpbs.bed | sort -k1,1 -k2,2n | uniq > ./LSK_CD4/mpbs.bed
-    rgt-hint --diff-footprints --organism=mm10 --mpbs-file=./LSK_CD4/mpbs.bed --reads-file1=../../../session2/step1/input/LSK.bam --reads-file2=../../../session2/step1/input/CD4.bam --output-location=./LSK_CD4 --output-prefix=LSK_CD4
+    rgt-hint --diff-footprints --organism=mm10 --mpbs-file=session2/step1/output/CD4_ATAC_footprints_mpbs.bed --reads-file1=session2/step1/input/B_ATAC.bam --reads-file2=session2/step1/input/LSK_ATAC.bam --output-location=session2/step1/output/LSK_CD4 --output-prefix=LSK_CD4

-The above commands will populate the specificed folder with the following files:
+The above commands will generate pdf (and eps) files with a ATAC-seq profile for each of the motifs founds in the input bed files.
+As you can see,

-#.
-X.eps and X.pdf: line plot for motif X.
-#.
-X.pwm: a position weight matrix file used to generate the sequence logo.
-#. con1_con2_factor.txt: a text file containing normalization factors.

 Step2: Intersecting footprints with differential histone peaks
 -----------------------------------------------